-Equally important is access to physicians on an outpatient basis, not just for the uninsured, but for all patients in our growing community.
-To ensure our community has access to quality physicians, Carroll Hospital Center continually monitors statistically calculated need in our medical service area by developing a comprehensive medical staff development plan.
+Equally important is access to physicians on an outpatient basis, not just for the uninsured, but for all patients, especially our growing baby boomer population.
+To ensure our community has access to quality physicians, Carroll Hospital continually monitors statistically calculated need in our medical service area by developing a comprehensive medical staff development plan.
 The report includes both an analysis of the hospital's service area and specific recommendations regarding appropriate staffing levels in a variety of medical specialties.
-The physician needs assessment methodology used is based on a qualitative standard established by the Internal Revenue Service
+The physician needs assessment methodology used is based on a qualitative standard established by the Internal Revenue Service (IRS).

-(IRS).
 The report guides the hospital's recruiting strategy, helps us to prioritize recruiting efforts and allows the hospital to place contingencies on recruited physicians to ensure they see medically underserved, uninsured, Medicare and Medicaid patients.
-Recruitment priorities for FY14 included, primary care, obstetrics/gynecology, psychiatry and orthopaedics.
+Recruitment priorities for FY15 included, primary care, obstetrics/gynecology, psychiatry and neurology.